doriordan/skuber/docs/GUIDE.md

 ### Extensions API Group

-Along with the core API group, the extensions API group is probably the most commonly used as it traditionally contains soem key types.
+Along with the core API group, the extensions API group is probably the most commonly used as it traditionally contains some key types.

-For example, to import the `HorizontalPodAutoscaler` kind:
+For example, to use the `HorizontalPodAutoscaler` kind:

     // additional imports to support the "extensions" API group, specifically for HorizontalPodAutoscaler. import skuber.ext.